top of page

 • Determining what is in the best interest of the child(ren) and presenting your information and opinions to the judge in court.

-Alaska CASA programs are operated by the Office of Public Advocacy and are located in Anchorage, Fairbanks, Juneau, and the Mat-Su Valley.
+Alaska CASA is operated by the Office of Public Advocacy with locations in Anchorage, Fairbanks, Juneau, the Kenai Peninsula, Ketchikan, and the Mat-Su Valley.
 We invite you to learn more about becoming a CASA volunteer in your community and we hope you decide to join our growing family of volunteers - everyday people who are committed to improving children's lives.

 We hope you’ll join us in making a difference.
 For further reading on the CASA volunteer experience, please see our Frequently Asked Questions page.
 For additional questions, please send us a message through our Contact Us form.